daniestevez/gr-satellites/docs/source/command_line.rst

 FSK demodulation and IQ input
 """""""""""""""""""""""""""""

-When using an FSK demodulator, the usage of the ``--iq`` option has an additional effect.
-Since FSK is a mode based on frequency modulation, it is common to use either a conventional FM radio or an SDR software performing FM demodulation to receive FSK.
+When using an AFSK or FSK demodulator, the usage of the ``--iq`` option has an additional effect.
+Since (A)FSK is a mode based on frequency modulation, it is common to use either a conventional FM radio or an SDR software performing FM demodulation to receive (A)FSK.
 Audio recordings obtained in this manner are also common.
-Therefore, when ``gr_satellites`` is run without the ``--iq`` signal, it will expect that FSK signals have already been FM-demodulated in this way.
+Therefore, when ``gr_satellites`` is run without the ``--iq`` signal, it will expect that (A)FSK signals have already been FM-demodulated in this way.

-When the ``--iq`` option is used, ``gr_satellites`` expects an FSK signal that has not been FM-demodulated, and so it will perform FM-demodulation first.
-This is the kind of procedure that should be employed with inputs such as raw IQ recordings of an SDR, since the FSK signals present in this kind of recordings have not been FM-demodulated.
+When the ``--iq`` option is used, ``gr_satellites`` expects an (A)FSK signal that has not been FM-demodulated, and so it will perform FM-demodulation first.
+This is the kind of procedure that should be employed with inputs such as raw IQ recordings of an SDR, since the (A)FSK signals present in this kind of recordings have not been FM-demodulated.

 .. note::
    The output of the radio or SDR software when running in FM mode to receive an FSK signal is actually an NRZ signal.
-Therefore, when ``gr_satellites`` is run without the ``--iq`` option, it will expect an NRZ signal instead of the FSK signals.
-When ``gr_satellites`` is run with the ``--iq`` option, it will expect FSK signals.
+Therefore, when ``gr_satellites`` is run without the ``--iq`` option, it will expect an NRZ signal instead of an FSK signal.
+When ``gr_satellites`` is run with the ``--iq`` option, it will expect an FSK signal.

+   Similarly, the output of the radio or SDR software when running in FM mode to receive an AFSK signal is actually an audio-frequency FSK signal.
+Therefore, when ``gr_satellites`` is run without the ``--iq`` option, it will expect an audio-frequency FSK signal instead of an AFSK signal.
+When ``gr_satellites`` is run with the ``--iq`` option, it will expect an AFSK signal.

-   Note that this behaviour is what the user wants in most cases, but it also means that it is not possible to run ``gr_satellites`` on an FSK signal which is represented in intermediate frequency as a real signal.
+   Note that this behaviour is what the user wants in most cases, but it also means that it is not possible to run ``gr_satellites`` on an (A)FSK signal which is represented in intermediate frequency as a real signal.

 .. _Frequency offsets for BPSK: